Obituary of John Thomas Shelby

 Electronic transfers, or deposit at any local Wells Fargo.
 Call Steve Shelby (520-419-2414) for account & routing numbers.

-To send flowers to the family of John Shelby, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of John Shelby, please visit Tribute Store